-1. Does your current job bring you happiness?
+1. Does your current job bring you satisfaction?

-It’s incredibly easy to let the fast pace of modern life distract us from addressing how happy we really are in our jobs.
-As writer Annie Dillard famously said, “how we spend our days is, of course, how we spend our lives”, so when our days largely consist of going to work, the true happiness this brings should be one of the first things we question.
+It’s incredibly easy to let the fast pace of modern life distract us from addressing how satisfied we really are in our jobs.
+As writer Annie Dillard famously said: “How we spend our days is, of course, how we spend our lives.”
+So, when our days largely consist of working, how much satisfaction we feel from work should be one of the first things we question.

-It may seem like a big place to start, but it’s fundamental that your job brings you happiness so this should frame the rest of your career reflection.
+It may seem like a big place to start, but it’s fundamental that your job brings you satisfaction, so this should frame the rest of your career reflections.

-2. Can you bring your authentic self to work?
+2. Can you be your authentic self at work?

 The pace of change at the moment may be leaving many of us questioning our place in the world and who we really are as people.
-Whether or not you are contemplating this about your personal life, you might benefit from reflecting this way on your professional life by thinking about the person you bring to work every day and who you are around your colleagues.
+It can be helpful to reflect on your professional life by thinking about the person you bring to work every day and who you are around your colleagues.